lightvector/KataGo/docs/GraphSearch.md

 As an aside, "PUCT" originated as an abbreviation for "Polynomial Upper Confidence Bounds for Trees", a "polynomial" variant of the "UCT" or "UCB1" algorithms from the multi-armed-bandit literature which use a formula with a different exploration term that involves a log scaling (see [Kocsis and Szepesvári, 2006](http://old.sztaki.hu/~szcsaba/papers/ecml06.pdf)).
 Properly, "PUCT" might describe a whole class of such variants, but nowadays in game-playing/machine-learning circles "PUCT" often just refers to AlphaZero's particular version of the formula for how to select actions to explore, which is also what we focus on here.

+Also, as far as the name "Monte-Carlo Tree Search" itself, readers might note that there is nothing "Monte-Carlo" in the above algorithm - that it's completely deterministic!
+The name comes from the fact that originally, randomized rollouts to the end of the game were used for utility estimates, instead of querying a neural net.
+In hindsight, the name was a poor historical choice - it would be more accurate to call the algorithm something like "Bandit-based Tree Search", but for years now pretty much universally everyone has continued to use "MCTS" to refer to the modern deterministic versions.

-To run the overall MCTS algorithm, we perform as many playouts as we can before exhausting our compute budget for the turn.
+Anyways, to run the overall MCTS algorithm, we perform as many playouts as we can before exhausting our compute budget for the turn.
 We select the final action by looking at the root node and picking the child node with the highest number of visits $N$ (note: NOT by picking the child with the highest $Q$, a child node with a high $Q$ and low $N$ will often be a blunder that just got a noisily high utility average due to insufficient search).

 Additionally, the **visit distribution** over actions at the root node, indicating what proportion of child visits from the root node went to each child, $N(a) / \sum_b N(b)$, (e.g. pawn to e5 got 40% of the total visits, knight to d4 got 15%, etc.), can be used as the target distribution to train a neural net's policy to predict, as in the AlphaZero training loop.